Southern Yakutia (Sakha)

 It took Boris and Maria a little over ten minutes to exchange

-each other on their lives and mutual friends.
-They even spared a few laughs
+another on their lives and mutual friends.
+They even spared a few laughs with a

-with a twinge of rue in their voices.
-All in all, their genuine enrapture at
+twinge of rue in their voices.
+All in all, the genuineness of their enrapture from

 meeting again could not be missed.
 He learned from her that her grandson’s name

-was Anton and that the boy’s mother, whom
+was Anton and that the boy’s mother, Elena,

-he had carried on his shoulders when she was still a child, became a mother of
+whom he had carried on his shoulders when she was still a child, became a

-three a month ago.
-The gratified Boris promised to visit the family the
+mother of three a month ago.
+The gratified Boris promised to visit the family

-following month and even agreed to take little Anton fishing in the nearby lake
+the following month and even agreed to take little Anton fishing in the nearby

-famous for its omul fish.
-By the time the old friends shook hands and parted
+lake famous for its omul fish.
+By the time the old friends shook hands and

-ways, their faces were having warm and satisfied smiles on them.
+parted ways, their faces already had warm and satisfied smiles on them.

 A lot was on Boris’s mind when he stopped suddenly, turned

-around and watched the retreating figures of Maria and Anton for a moment until
+around and regarded the retreating figures of Maria and Anton for a moment

 Boris was about twenty-five yards away from the entrance to